VA Loans Florida

 VA loans Florida!
 Let us here at Low VA Rates show you why we are the best VA mortgage lenders on the planet.
 If you are a veteran or active duty service member and a resident of the state of Florida, the first step is to determine if you are eligible for VA home loan benefits.
-If you have served in the military and received an honorable discharge, you will likely be eligible to buy a home using your VA loan benefits.
+If you have served in the military and received an honorable discharge, you will likely be eligible to buy a home using your Florida VA loan benefits.
 Call us now at 866-569-8272 to get started.

 Florida Residents Save

 *Based on an average lunch price of $8.08

 Does the State of Florida offer Property Tax Exemptions for Veterans?

 Yes.
 An honorably discharged Veteran who has been certified as service-connected totally and permanently disabled is exempt from taxation on real estate owned and used as a homestead.
 The Veteran must be a Florida resident and have legal title to the property as of January 1st of the tax year exemption is requested.
 Veterans who are paraplegic, hemiplegic or legally blind may also be exempt from real estate taxation.